Kashmiris, Nagas and Sikhs demand end to Indian Imperialism

 January 26, 2010

-Source: Council of Khalistan, UK
+Author/Source: Council of Khalistan, UK

 On India’s Republic Day, a powerful joint appeal to the international community by key Kashmiri, Naga and Sikh leaders has highlighted the fundamental conflicts and contradictions at the heart of the Indian state, as well as the unwavering intent of their nations to secure freedom in accordance with their right to self-determination as enshrined in international law.